Creamy Chicken and Potato Soup is pure comfort food! A rich, creamy base packed with tender chicken, soft potatoes, and plenty of veggies.

 Recipe Notes

-Storage: Allow the soup to cool to room temperature, then store it in airtight containers in the refrigerator for 3–5 days.
+Storage: Allow the soup to cool to room temperature, then store it in airtight containers in the fridge for 3–5 days.
 For longer storage, freeze in freezer-safe containers for 2–3 months.
 To reheat, thaw in the fridge, then warm on the stove over low heat, stirring often.
 Add a splash of chicken broth to thin the soup if needed.

 Nutrition